sortello/sortello-chrome-extension/README.md

 ### Added
 - Provides a link to Sortello when viewing a Trello board
 - Enables extension when viewing a Trello board

+## 0.0.1 - 2017-06-11
+### Added
+- Updates sortello links (on top of lists) periodically
+- Hides link for list with less than 2 cards